irina-turova/pascal-jvm-compiler/README.md

 `<unsigned constant> ::= <unsigned number> | <string> | < constant identifier> < nil>` </br>
 `<relational operator> ::= = | <> | < | <= | >= | > | in` </br>

-Also, the Syntax Analyzer implements a basic error neutralization technics.
-Neutralization is a process of recovery after an error detection.
-For example, we can skip some sequence of symbols until we meet an appropriate symbol like in the expression above we skip `,`, `0` until we meet `then` that is a legal part of the if statement.
+Also, the Syntax Analyzer implements basic error neutralization technics.
+Neutralization is a process of recovery after error detection.
+For example, we can skip some sequence of symbols until we meet an appropriate symbol like in the expression above we skip `,` and `0` until we meet `then` which is a legal part of the if statement.

 ![example_syntax.png](readme/example_syntax.png)

 ## Semantic analysis

-Semantic analyzer checks the program for semantic errors.
+Semantic Analyzer checks the program for semantic errors.
 Supported types of errors:
 * Occurrence of an undeclared identifier (type, variable, function)
 * Multiple identifier declaration
 * Incompatible operands types of an operator